 Hemp Reinforced Polypropylene Composites For the Automotive Industry

-Hemp Filled Plastic
+Hemp Filled Polypropylene Plastic

 Polypropylene is a thermoplastic that can be molded into different shapes to produce a wide variety of products.
-Performance benefits like increased fuel efficiency, payload capacity, and acceleration are just a few of the major advantages of using polypropylene in automotive applications.
+Performance benefits like increased fuel efficiency, payload capacity, and acceleration are a few of the major advantages of using polypropylene in automotive applications.
 The weight of metals is ten times the weight of plastics which results in large consumption of fuel during operations.
 Other significant characteristics of plastics include durability, corrosion resistance, and thermal resistance.

 Disadvantages of Using Traditional Fillers